 Avoid Generic Descriptions

 The inverse is true, too.
 If your character is paying really careful attention to someone or something, vague description just isn’t going to cut it.
 If she’s looking into his eyes (is there a bigger cliche?), she most likely wouldn’t find them just “beautiful” or simply “captivating,” but she’d go into detail.
-This is an easy consideration, and perfectly logical, but it’s just one more small thing for writers to keep in their heads when they’re writing and people do forget
+This is an easy consideration, and perfectly logical, but it’s just one more small thing for writers to keep in their heads when they’re writing.

 Mimetic Writing Means Directing the Spotlight